 How Likely Am I To Run Out Of Battery?

-With new electric cars offering range that is increasingly comparable to combustion-engined machines – from 100-150 miles for smaller city cars with smaller battery packs, all the way up to 400 miles for long-range cruisers that pack in 2 or 3 times as many batteries – the likelihood that you will find yourself in a place where you are unable to charge as your gauge falls towards 0% is remote.
-In fact, as of May 2021, there are now more than 15,000 places in the UK where you can charge your car – that’s nearly double the number of petrol stations.
+Range anxiety is a key concern of potential EV adopters.
+With new electric cars offering range that is increasingly comparable to petrol and diesel counterparts – from 100-150 miles for smaller city cars with smaller battery packs, all the way up to 450 miles for long-range cruisers that pack in 2 or 3 times as many batteries – the likelihood that you will find yourself in a place where you are unable to charge as your gauge falls towards 0% is remote.
+In fact, as of May 2022, there are now more than 31,000 places in the UK where you can charge your car publicly – that’s more than three times the number of petrol stations.
 And the figure is rising every week...

 That being said, there are still stories of intrepid motorists who have challenged the laws of physics to see just what happens when their EV batteries really do shut down.